jhpyle/docassemble/_docs/logic.md

 dance with me?" question, which was defined earlier in `question_library.yml`.

 # <a name="howitworks"></a>How **docassemble** runs your code

 **docassemble** goes through your interview [YAML] file from start to finish, incorporating [`include`]d files as it goes.
-It always executes [`initial`] code when it sees it, executes [`mandatory`] [`code`] blocks that have not been successfully executed yet, and if it encounters a [`mandatory`] [`question`] that it has not been successfully asked yet, it will stop and ask the question.
+It always executes [`initial`] code when it sees it.
+It executes any [`mandatory`]<span></span> [`code`] blocks that have not been successfully executed yet.
+If it encounters a [`mandatory`]<span></span> [`question`] that it has not been successfully asked yet, it will stop and ask the question.

 If at any time it encounters a variable that is undefined, for example while trying to formulate a question, it will interrupt itself in order to go find the a definition for that variable.

 Whenever **docassemble** comes back from one of these excursions to find the definition of a variable, it does not pick up where it left